JuliaPhylo/PhyloNetworks.jl/README.md

 You can access this example file [here](https://github.com/crsl4/PhyloNetworks/blob/master/examples/tableCFCI.csv) or [here](https://raw.githubusercontent.com/crsl4/PhyloNetworks/master/examples/tableCFCI.csv).
+Make sure that your downloaded file has the name `tableCFCI.csv` (to match the name in the Julia command), with no an extra extension `.txt`.
+Rename the file after download if necessary.

 This example uses a number of replicates (10) that is definitely too small, to make the example run faster.
 You might also increase the number of optimization runs (`runs`) done for each bootstrap replicate.